SSI for Children

 This addresses recurrent illness, the need for ongoing treatment and how it affects a child’s body, and the side effects of medication.
 Some examples would be pain, dizziness, fatigue, or even poor growth.

 The domains are a subjective scale.
 The basis for the impairment rating for each domain may differ, depending on who evaluated the child in these areas.
-Therefore, our Montgomery Social Security lawyers contact each child's teacher, daycare worker, physician, and/or other unbiased caretakers to complete a domain questionnaire.
-Typically a child spends more time with his or her teacher than he or she does with a parent.
+Therefore, our Montgomery, Selma and Central Alabama Social Security lawyers contact each child's teacher, daycare worker, physician, and/or other unbiased caretakers to complete a domain questionnaire.
+Typically, a child spends more time with his or her teacher than he or she does with a parent.
 A parent is also considered biased for the sake of a child's SSI claim.
 Therefore, soliciting opinions from unbiased sources is an invaluable resource for a child's case.

 Now that you have figured out if you should apply for Social Security benefits, you may be asking yourself how you apply for these benefits.
 Luckily the process is easy.
 For years we were always asked, “Why don’t you have an office near me?”
 To answer the “near me” question, we created office in Montgomery, Selma, Greenville, and Troy!
-Simply call our Montgomery Social Security lawyers or the lawyers in one of our other offices, and set an appointment to meet our team.
+Simply call our Montgomery Social Security lawyers or the lawyers in one of our other offices and set an appointment to meet our team.
 Each case is unique!
-Consultations are always free at The Sellers Law Firm.
-Call us at 334-LAWYERS (529-9377).
-You may also use the “text us” link or Contact Form on our website.
+Consultations are always free at The Sellers Law Firm, and we don’t paid unless you get paid.
+Call or text us at 334-LAWYERS (529-9377).
+Our phone lines are answered 24 hours a day, and we can usually meet with you within 24 hours!
+You may also use the Contact Form on our website or email us at firstname.lastname@example.org.
 Doing nothing changes nothing so act today!
 Doing nothing, changes nothing so act today!